jeldrint/Blog-API-Server/README.md

 * I tried connecting to mongoDB, in a cluster, but with a different databases. and I have to specify which database should I connnect to.☑️

-* Logging in as the admin / blog author
+* Logging in as the admin / blog author☑️

 * Sign up for regular accounts☑️